shay-te/core-lib/website/versioned_docs/version-0.1.0/main.md

 - `Core-Lib` can discover and merge other `Core-Lib` configurations.
 - `Core-Lib` provides basic/simple/loose tools.
 - `Core-Lib` is not delegating third-party libraries.
-- `Core-Lib` is easy to develop and unit-test.
+- `Core-Lib` unit-test the entire library.
 - `Core-Lib` deploys anywhere.
 - `Core-Lib` recommends architecture and guidelines.